-- A. As a general rule, a beneficial owner of a customer is an individual who ultimately owns or controls the customer (owning or controlling, in the case of a customer that is a corporation, partnership or trust, more than 25% of the shares, voting rights, profits or capital, as the case may be) or on whose behalf a transaction or activity is being conducted.
-Please refer to Appendices B, C and D of this Guideline on the identification and verification of the beneficial owner of a corporation, partnership, unincorporated body or trust.
+- A. As a general rule, a beneficial owner of a customer is an individual who ultimately owns or controls the customer or on whose behalf a transaction or activity is being conducted.
+Please refer to Appendices B, C and D of this Guideline for the definitions of the beneficial owner in relation to a corporation, partnership, unincorporated body or trust respectively.
 In respect of a customer who is an individual not acting in an official capacity on behalf of a legal person or trust, the customer himself is normally the beneficial owner but the TCSP licensee should make appropriate enquiries where there are indications that the customer is not acting on his own behalf. - B. The obligation to verify the identity of a beneficial owner is for the TCSP licensee to take reasonable measures, based on its assessment of the ML/TF risk, so that the TCSP licensee is satisfied that it knows who the beneficial owner is, including measures to enable the TCSP licensee to understand the ownership and control structure of the customer.

-&lt;sup>14 Please refer to section 2(1)(b) of Part 2 of Schedule 2 to the AMLO.
+17 Please refer to section 2(1)(b) of Part 2 of Schedule 2 to the AMLO.

-Identifying and verifying a person purporting to act on behalf of a customer
+Identifying and verifying a person purporting to act on behalf of a customer18

-- A. If a person purports to act on behalf of the customer, TCSP licensees must: - (a) identify the person and take reasonable measures to verify the person's identity on the basis of documents, data or information provided by- - (i) a governmental body; - (ii) the Registrar or any other RA; - (iii) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (iv) any other reliable and independent source that is recognised by the Registrar; and - (b) verify the person's authority to act on behalf of the customer. - B. The general requirement is to obtain the identification information as set out in paragraph 1 of Appendix A of this Guideline from the person.
+- A. If a person purports to act on behalf of the customer, TCSP licensees must: - (a) identify the person and take reasonable measures to verify the person's identity on the basis of documents, data or information provided by- - (i) a governmental body; - (ii) the Registrar or any other RA; - (iii) an authority in a place outside Hong Kong that performs functions similar to those of the Registrar or any other RA; or - (iv) any other reliable and independent source that is recognized by the Registrar; and - (b) verify the person's authority to act on behalf of the customer. - B. The general requirement is to obtain the identification information as set out in paragraph 1 of Appendix A of this Guideline from the person.
 In taking measures to verify the identity of the person purporting to act on behalf of a customer (e.g. authorised signatories and attorneys), the TCSP licensee should refer to the documents and other means listed in Appendix A of this Guideline wherever possible.
 As a general rule, TCSP licensees should identify and verify the identity of those authorised to give instructions for the movement of funds or assets. - C. TCSP licensees should obtain written authority (including board resolution or similar written authority for corporations) to verify that the individual purporting to represent the customer is authorised to do so.

-&lt;sup>15 Please refer to section 2(1)(d) of Part 2 of Schedule 2 to the AMLO.
+Please refer to section 2(1)(d) of Part 2 of Schedule 2 to the AMLO.